American Options with Asymmetric Information and Reflected BSDE: RBSDE in an initially enlarged filtration

 \subsection{RBSDE and optimal stopping problems}

-Snell's envelope provides the well known link between value functions of optimal stopping problems and solutions of corresponding RBSDE (see for example El Karoui et al in \cite{Nichole}).
-In this section, we shall extend this link to the framework of parametrized RBSDE defined on the product space.
-We start by recalling some basic facts from the classical theory.\\
+Snell envelopes provide the well known link between value functions of optimal stopping problems and solutions of corresponding RBSDE (see for example El Karoui et al in \citep{Nichole}).
+We shall extend this link to the framework of parametrized RBSDE defined on the product space.
+We start by recalling some basic facts from the classical theory.